bochen0909/menu-api-demo/README.md

 ## Quick Start

-Using `docker compose` is the fastest way to start the application (Be sure that ports 8000 and 9200 are not used by other processes).
+Using `docker compose` is the fastest way to start the application (Make sure that ports 8000 and 9200 are not occupied by other processes).

 ```shell
     $ git clone https://github.com/bochen0909/menu-api-demo.git
     $ cd menu-api-demo
 ```
-All the following commands are assumed to run under `menu-api-demo` folder.
+All of the subsequent commands are expected to be executed within the `menu-api-demo` folder.

 Build the image
 ```shell